maireadwhite/The-Real-Womens-Club/README.md

 ## Things I tried out.
 Tried differnet font sizes for menu tabs at the begining.
 Have decided to leave at 100% until more work is done to site.
+Decided to go with flexbox as a layout, seems much cleaner layout and seems to fit the style im after.